 Instructions

 - Heat the milk and cream mixture: in a medium saucepan, combine the whole milk and heavy cream.
 Whisk in the cane sugar, unsweetened cocoa powder, and kosher salt until combined.
-Bring to a simmer over medium heat, whisking often until the sugar and cocoa powder are dissolved and the mixture is smooth.
+Bring to a simmer over medium heat, whisking often until the sugar and cocoa powder are fully dissolved.

-- Temper the eggs: whisk the egg yolks in a separate, medium-sized bowl until combined.
-Once the milk and cream mixture is simmering and smooth, reserve ½ cup of the mixture and reduce the heat to a medium-low to maintain a gentle simmer.
+- Temper the eggs: in a separate medium bowl, whisk the egg yolks until combined.
+Once the milk and cream mixture is simmering, reserve ½ cup and reduce the heat to a medium-low to maintain a gentle simmer.
 Slowly pour the reserved mixture into the egg yolks while whisking constantly to temper them.

-- Combine and thicken: slowly pour the tempered egg yolks into the saucepan with the remainder of the milk and cream mixture.
-Cook over medium-low heat for 5 to 10 minutes, whisking continuously until the budino thickens to coat the back of a spoon.
-It should reach a temperature of at least 160℉ (71.1℃) since it contains raw eggs, but it will likely be a temperature of 170℉ to 175℉ (77℃ to 79℃) before it is thick enough.
-Once done, remove the saucepan from the heat.
+- Combine and thicken: slowly pour the tempered egg yolks into the saucepan with the remaining milk and cream mixture.
+Cook over medium-low heat for 5 to 10 minutes, whisking constantly, until the budino thickens enough to coat the back of a spoon.
+It should reach at least 160℉ (71.1℃), though it will be around 170-175℉ (77-79℃) when fully thickened.
+When done, remove the saucepan from the heat.

-- Strain and finish: place the semi-sweet chocolate in a large bowl with a fine mesh strainer on top.
-Pour the hot budino through the strainer and directly on top of the chocolate, using a large, heat resistant spoon to help it pass through smoothly.
-Once done straining, whisk the budino and chocolate together until the chocolate is fully melted and combined.
+- Strain and finish: place the semi-sweet chocolate in a large bowl and set a fine-mesh strainer on top.
+Pour the hot budino through the strainer directly over the chocolate, using a heat-resistant spoon to help it pass through.
+Whisk the strained budino until the chocolate is fully melted and smooth.
 Then whisk in the butter and vanilla extract until combined.

-- Assemble and chill: pour the budino equally into small ramekins or serving glasses.
-Cover and let cool to room temperature.
-Then chill in the refrigerator for at least 3 hours to set.
+- Assemble and chill: pour the budino evenly into small ramekins or serving glasses.
+Let cool to room temperature (about 20 minutes).
+Then cover and refrigerate for at least 3 hours to set.

-- Garnish and serve: remove the budino from the refrigerator and garnish with a dollop of homemade whipped cream and chocolate shavings.
+- Garnish and serve: remove the budino from the refrigerator and garnish with whipped cream and chocolate shavings.
 Serve immediately and enjoy!

 Video